Using the Dual MF Film

 use with 4870 and 4990 models)

-concerning color balance, system calibration and other software related issues,
+problems concerning color balance, system calibration and other software

-please seek help with these issues from Epson® or
+related issues, please seek help with these issues from Epson® or your third-party software

 website is also a great resource to learn basic scanning techniques.